ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/index.md

-In Java, `public` means a method is accessible by anyone. `protected` means the class’s instances, instances of descendant classes, and instances of classes in the same package can access it, but not anyone else, and `private` means nobody besides the class's instances can access the method.
+In Java, `public` means a method is accessible by anyone. `protected` means the class’s instances, instances of descendant classes, and instances of classes in the same package can access it, but not anyone else, and `private` means nobody besides the class’s instances can access the method.

 Ruby differs slightly. `public` is, naturally, public. `private` means the method(s) are accessible only when they can be called without an explicit receiver.
-Only **self** is allowed to be the receiver of a private method call.
+Only `self` is allowed to be the receiver of a private method call.

 `protected` is the one to be on the lookout for.
 A protected method can be